JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 ### Out-of-repo deployment

-Sometimes the documentation pages can become really large in terms of figures and other binaries.
-In this case, it is useful to deploy the docs in the `gh-pages` of an external repository.
+Sometimes the `gh-pages` branch can become really large, either just due to a large number of commits over time, or due figures and other large artifacts.
+In those cases, it can be useful to deploy the docs in the `gh-pages` of a separate repository.
 The following steps can be used to deploy the documentation of a "source" repository on a "target" repo:

 1. Run `DocumenterTools.genkeys()` to generate a pair of keys